biocompute-objects/BCO_Documentation/README.md

 >A permissive license similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the project or its contributors to promote derived products without written consent.

-Please also see our [OSF page](https://osf.io/h59uh/) or our [main page](http://biocomputeobject.org/)

 ## Mailing List

 As a subscriber to the BCO mailing list, you can post to it by sending a message tobiocomputels@hermes.gwu.edu (using the email address that is subscribed).
 This list is semi-automated and will send your message for review.

-To subscribe or unsubscribe, please visit https://hermes.gwu.edu/cgi-bin/wa?A0=BIOCOMPUTELS and click `Subscribe` or `Unsubscribe`` on the lower right.
-You can also unsubscribe from the list at any time by sending an email to listserv@hermes.gwu.edu, in which the body says:
+To subscribe or unsubscribe, please visit https://hermes.gwu.edu/cgi-bin/wa?A0=BIOCOMPUTELS and click `Subscribe` or `Unsubscribe` on the lower right.
+You can also unsubscribe from the list at any time by sending an email to listserv@hermes.gwu.edu, in which the body says: `unsubscribe biocomputels`

-`unsubscribe biocomputels`
+Please also see our [OSF page](https://osf.io/h59uh/) or our [main page](http://biocomputeobject.org/)